 4. Conscious effort stage

 This is what many long term relationships forget.
-No matter how long you’ve been together you have to make time do things out of the oridiany.
-That could be a trip to the pub on a ‘school night’ where you get unreasonably drunk and make fools of yourself, a last minute trip to Paris or even just a random text to let your other half know you’re thinking of them.
+No matter how long you’ve been together you have to make time do things out of the ordinary.
+That could be a trip to the pub on a ‘school night’ where you get unreasonably drunk and make fools of yourself, the last minute trip to Paris or even just a random text to let your other half know you’re thinking of them.

-Keeping the magic alive no matter how long you have been together makes the good times better and the bad times shorter.
+Keeping the magic alive no matter how long you have been together made the good times better and the bad times shorter.
 Take some time apart and make the effort to get all dressed up and meet somewhere to go on a date.
 It doesn’t matter if you live with each other – make the effort to do something special.

 5. Personal space stage

 We all like our personal space and I am the first to admit that I love it when my boyfriend is out and I have the house to myself to watch Gossip Girl reruns and eat so many crispy M&Ms that I am nearly sick.
 However, sometimes you need a bigger space from each other, something that goes far beyond just a night out.